-- 41. The power for LPAs to set their own energy efficiency standards derives from the PEA 2008.
+- 46. The power for LPAs to set their own energy efficiency standards derives from the PEA 2008.
 Section 1 of this statute provides that: - "(1) A local planning authority in England may in their development plan documents, corporate joint committee may in their strategic development plan, and a local planning authority in Wales may in their local development plan, include policies imposing reasonable requirements for- - (a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; - (b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - (c) development in their area to comply with energy efficiency standards that exceed the energy requirements of building regulations.

 - (4) The power conferred by subsection (1) has effect subject to subsections (5) to (7) and to- - (a) section 19 of the Planning and Compulsory Purchase Act 2004 (c.
-5), in the case of a local planning authority in England; [...]

-- (5) Policies included in development plan documents by virtue of subsection (1) must not be inconsistent with relevant national policies for England." - 42.
-The PEA 2008 therefore establishes that LPAs may set higher standards for energy efficiency in their local plan policies than the baseline required by the Building Regulations provided that such policies are: a) reasonable, b) not inconsistent with national policies; and c) compliant with the usual provisions around planmaking found in section 19 of the Planning and Compulsory Purchase Act 2004. - 43.
-Accordingly, while local energy efficiency policies cannot be inconsistent with national policies, there is nothing in national policy or in law to prevent LPAs from setting higher standards than the national baseline under the Building Regulations, provided that such policies are reasonable.
+5), in the case of a local planning authority in England; [...] - (5) Policies included in development plan documents by virtue of subsection (1) must not be inconsistent with relevant national policies for England." - 47.
+The PEA 2008 therefore establishes that LPAs may set higher standards for energy efficiency in their local plan policies than the baseline required by the Building Regulations provided that such policies are: a) reasonable, b) not inconsistent with national policies; and c) compliant with the usual provisions around planmaking found in section 19 of the Planning and Compulsory Purchase Act 2004. - 48.
+The power in section 1(1) is constrained by the requirement in section 1(5) that policies included in development plans by virtue of section 1(1) "must not be inconsistent with relevant national policies for England".
+There is no definition of what the "relevant national policies for England" comprise, although it is notable that the NPPF is the "Government's planning policies for England" (NPPF paragraph